theborakompanioni/azure-docs.de-de/articles/active-directory/active-directory-accessmanagement-manage-groups.md

 <properties

-	pageTitle="Managing groups in Azure Active Directory | Microsoft Azure" description="How to create and manage groups to manage Azure resource access using Azure Active Directory." services="active-directory"
+	pageTitle="Managing groups in Azure Active Directory | Microsoft Azure" description="How to create and manage groups to manage Azure users using Azure Active Directory." services="active-directory"
 	documentationCenter=""
 	authors="curtand"